 If you are an employer who provides benefits or allowances to your employees, you know the importance of calculating taxable benefits accurately for payroll and T4 reporting purposes.
 In 2020, in response to COVID-19, the Canada Revenue Agency (CRA) provided administrative guidance on how to calculate specific employer-provided benefits and allowances, including commuting costs, parking, and home office equipment.
 These positions were extended to Dec.
 31, 2021 and recently further extended to Dec.
-31, 2021.
+31, 2022.

 Computer and home office equipment

 The CRA states that up to $500 of reimbursements for computer or home office equipment, to enable an employee to work from home, would not be considered a taxable benefit to the employee.
 Note that employees are required to submit receipts to their employer.
-It's also important to be aware that this $500 maximum amount per employee is available for eligible purchases made between March 15, 2020 and Dec.
-31, 2021, it's not a $500 limit for each of 2020 and 2021.
-It may be challenging for payroll to track this cumulative limit over two years, so plan to require additional time to meet the T4 reporting deadline.
-Additionally, if you reimburse more than $500 for computer or home office equipment, the amount in excess of $500 must be included in your employee's income.
+It’s also important to be aware that this $500 maximum amount per employee is available for eligible purchases made between March 15, 2020 and Dec.
+31, 2022, it’s not a $500 limit for each of 2020, 2021 and 2022.
+It may be challenging for payroll to track this cumulative limit over three years, so plan to require additional time to meet the T4 reporting deadline.
+Additionally, if you reimburse more than $500 for computer or home office equipment, the amount in excess of $500 must be included in your employee’s income.
 Revenu Québec (RQ) has indicated on its COVID-19: FAQ for Employers webpage that it would apply the same approach with respect to such reimbursements.
 However, at the time of writing, the RQ website indicates that the $500 limit for computer and office equipment applies for purchases made between March 15, 2020 to Dec.
 31, 2021— it is not yet known whether RQ will adopt CRA’s most recent extension to Dec.
 31, 2022.

 The CRA has also clarified that this position is available to accountable advances provided to an employee but does not apply to allowances.
 The CRA considers an amount to be an accountable advance when an employee has to provide receipts for their expenses and return any unused amount to their employer.
 In contrast, if you provide an allowance for computer or home office equipment, the full amount of the allowance would be a taxable benefit to your employees.